diegomarzo/diegomarzo.github.io/_posts/2020-6-29-Basic-network-cloudformation-templating.md

 ```
 There is nothing special here, we define the CIDR we want to use when creating our VPC and our Subnets.

-To see a bit more about CIDR click here to go to this post [POST]
+To see a bit more about CIDR click here to go to this post [here](https://diegomarzo.github.io/Networks-and-CIRD-notation/)

 ### 3) Create a VPC under resources:
 ```